Have a look at our top tips on what to think about when starting to invest.

 Be clear about what you’re investing for.
 Investing is generally most appropriate for medium and long-term goals (at least five years).
 If you want access to your money before that, you might want to think about saving instead.
 It is important to remember the value of investments can go down as well as up and you could get back less than you paid in.

 Before you start investing, first make sure that you can afford your essential living costs, as well as any debts.
 It’s also a good idea to make sure you have some savings separate from your investments to cover emergencies.

 Have a think about how much risk you feel comfortable taking with your money.
 You should also consider your other financial commitments when deciding how much risk to take.
 If you don’t want to or can’t take any risk with your money, then investing may not be for you right now.
 Try our investment risk tool if you're unsure about your own attitude to risk.

 The longer your money is invested, the more opportunity it has to grow in value and reach your goal.
 Each year, not only will the money you invest potentially grow in value, you’ll also potentially get growth on any previous growth.
 This is commonly known as ‘compounding’ and, over longer time periods, it can make a significant difference to the value of your investments.
 It is important to note that investments might not grow and you could incur losses as well.

 The final value of your investments will depend on three main factors - how much you pay in, how your investments perform and how long you’re invested for.
 The more you pay in, the more you might get back, however there could also be higher losses.
 Similarly, the longer you can keep your money invested, the more could get back at the end.
+Charges on your investments will also impact your returns.

-Remember though, as with any investments, the value can go down as well as up, and may be worth less than you paid in, even over longer time periods.
+Remember though, the value of investments can go down as well as up and you could get back less than you paid in.

 6. Mix your investments up